 This story starts with me, sitting alone on the floor, crying uncontrollably.
 I’m in the living room of my not-yet-unpacked home- my first home with my husband.
-We’ve been married for about three months, and instead of helping me unpack boxes and pick out curtains he’s on an airplane heading to the other side of the planet.
+We’ve been married for about three months, and instead of helping me unpack boxes and pick out curtains, he’s on an airplane heading to the other side of the planet.
 How was I going to survive deployment?

 In my former life, my life before becoming a military spouse, I would have known exactly what to do.
 I’d call my best friend and head to our favorite coffee shop to talk about how much this “deployment” situation sucked.
 But, making the 12 hour drive home for a latte at “Dale’s” wasn’t actually an option.
 That’s the funny thing about this military life- it pulls you away from your support system and then puts you in some of the most challenging situations you’ve ever encountered.